documentation

 Skip permissions for autonomous execution

-By default, Claude Code prompts for permission before file writes and shell commands.
-For autonomous agent execution, enable Skip Permissions on the agent edit page.
-This passes --dangerously-skip-permissions to Claude Code.
+By default, most CLI tools prompt for permission before file writes and shell commands.
+For autonomous agent execution, enable Skip Permissions on the agent edit page — Exolvra passes the tool’s bypass flag (for Claude Code that’s --dangerously-skip-permissions).

 Warning.
 Only enable this for trusted, well-scoped projects.
 The agent will execute shell commands without confirmation.